 Fast-Track Bachelor's Degree Completion Program – Entirely Online

-NOTE: We are accepting applications for the cohort begining Fall (August) 2015.
+NOTE: We are accepting applications for the cohort beginning Fall (August) 2016.
 Please use the menu to the left to learn more about the program, including applying.
-To inquiry about the program, please contact Rick Clark (information below).
+To inquire about the program, please contact Rick Clark (information below).

 The University of Toledo's Fast Track Early Childhood Bachelor’s degree program is available completely via Online Learning.
 Students who reside outside of the state of Ohio and enroll in an online program at UT may be eligible for the UT Achievement and Online Learning Out-of-State Scholarship.